 - Meetings of Chief Executive or Board members with Ministers and external organisations (including meetings with newspaper and other media proprietors, editors and senior executives) - Senior executives and management board members

-Identify and include responsibilities of, and biographical details of, individuals making strategic and operational decisions about the provision of your services.
+Identify responsibilities of and biographical details of those making strategic and operational decisions about the provision of your services.
+Only publish biographical details that are not work related in line with UK GDPR.